ICMS-conference/icms-conference.github.io/2024/sessions/session13.md

 some restrictions to the context of its use can have a large influence on learners' thinking.

 #### Local duality in multi-parameter persistent homology
 #### [Fabian Lenzen](mailto:fabian.lenzen@tu-berlin.de) (TU Berlin, Germany)

 Persistent homology, a central tool in topological data analysis, computes and analyses the topology of a filtration of topological spaces.
 The case of 𝐙-indexed filtrations is algebraically simple, and highly efficient implementations are available for this case.
 Computing the persistent homology of 𝐙ⁿ-indexed filtrations is much more challenging computationally.
 Specifically, we will consider the problem of computing minimal free resolutions of the persistent homology of 𝐙ⁿ-indexed filtration.
 Although this can be done in principle with standard Gröbner base methods, these are not fast enough for practical applications; partly because they do not use the specifics of the problem.
 For the case n = 2, a more specialised algorithm by Lesnick and Wright has been shown to outperform common computer algebra systems.
 However, this algorithm is still much slower than what is achievable for n = 1, also it is unclear how to generalise it to n > 2.
 In this talk, I will explain some of the optimisations that are responsible for the efficiency of implementations for n = 1.
 We will see how these arise as an instance of local duality, and how this can be used to develop a new algorithm for n = 2, and possibly beyond.
 This algorithm has been implemented in our software 2pac.
 We explain some non-trivial algorithmic details behind the software, and explain how to apply multi-parameter persistent homology in practice.

+#### Extrapolating Solution Paths of Polynomial Homotopies towards Singularities with PHCpack and phcpy
+#### [Jan Verschelde](https://homepages.math.uic.edu/~jan/) (University of Illinois at Chicago, USA)
+#### [Kylash Viswanathan](mailto:kviswa5@uic.edu) (University of Illinois at Chicago, USA)

+A robust path tracker computes the radius of convergence of Newton’s method, estimates the distance to the nearest path, and then applies Pad ́e approximants to predict the next point on the path.
+Apriori step size control is less sensitive to finely tuned tolerances than aposteriori step size control, and is therefore robust.
+As shown in, extrapolation methods are effective to accurately locate the singular points at the end of solution paths.
+Computations in were executed with phcpy, the scripting interface to PHCpack, which now compiles with the project manager of the gnu-ada compiler, available via alire (alr), the package manager of Ada.
+All software is free and open source, released under version 3 of the GNU GPL license.
+This talk will describe the effectiveness of extrapolation methods.